aws-deepracer-community/deepracer-genai-workshop/README.md

 ### Configure Bedrock LLM Access

-- In the AWS console, search for Amazon Bedrock, and select Amazon Bedrock from the list of services.
+- In the AWS console, search for Amazon Bedrock, and select Amazon Bedrock from the list of services, making sure you're in us-east-1.

   ![bedrock-locate](readme-images/bedrock-locate.png)
 - Next, choose the “Get Started” button in the home page